 - Keep a clean tub of water deep enough for ducks to dunk their heads under the water.
 They are prone to eye infections if water is dirty.

-- Ducks should be fed fresh layer feed with calcium and 16 to 18% protein.
+- Ducks should be fed fresh layer feed with calcium and 16% protein.

 - Ducks enjoy free range or pasture with grass.
 They eat a lot of bugs and slugs.
 They also like a lot of garden veggies…so they may not be welcome in your garden.

 Ducks make great livestock for a small homestead.
 They lay nutritious eggs and provide a sustainable source of meat.
-You don’t have to have a pond to keep ducks but make sure they have clean water and they will do fine.
-I’ve enjoyed keeping ducks on our 1 acre homestead and would like to try more breeds in the future.
+You don’t have to have a pond to keep ducks but make sure they have clean water to drink and bathe in and they will do fine.
+I’ve enjoyed keeping ducks on our 1-acre homestead and would like to try more breeds in the future.

 Do you raise ducks for meat or eggs?
 What is your favorite breed?